styfeng/DataAug4NLP/README.md

 # Data Augmentation Techniques for NLP

 If you'd like to add your paper, do not email us.
-Instead, send a pull request.
+Instead, read the protocol for [adding a new entry](https://github.com/styfeng/DataAug4NLP/blob/main/rules.md) and send a pull request.

 ### Text Classification
 | Dataset | Paper |